kontent-ai/kontent-ai.github.io/docs/Guidelines-for-Kontent.ai-related-tools.md

+---
+layout: default
+nav_order: 6
+---

+# Guidelines for Kontent.ai-related tools

 Welcome to Kontent.ai, developers!
 These guidelines should help you meet all the requirements for creating successful tools around Kontent APIs aligned with our values.
 It should also give you a solid starting point for development using the framework of your choice.

 First of all, you should visit the [Kontent.ai Docs](https://docs.kontent.ai) which gives you overall knowledge about Kontent.ai possibilities and existing tools.
 Then check out the values of [Kontent.ai GitHub organization](https://github.com/kontent-ai/.github#readme).

 ## Guides

-Once you know what you want to achieve and you haven't found an existing tool for that, read through the [naming conventions](https://github.com/kontent-ai/.github/wiki/Naming-conventions) and pick the right name for your tool.
+Once you know what you want to achieve and you haven't found an existing tool for that, read through the [naming conventions](./Naming-conventions.md) and pick the right name for your tool.

-Before you publicly offer any tool, it is recommended to read through the [Kontent.ai Github checklist for publishing an OS project](https://github.com/kontent-ai/.github/wiki/Checklist-for-publishing-a-new-OS-project) to be aware of all enhancements you could implement to make the project more credible and well-perceived by the community.
+Before you publicly offer any tool, it is recommended to read through the [Kontent.ai Github checklist for publishing an OS project](./Checklist-for-publishing-a-new-OS-project.md) to be aware of all enhancements you could implement to make the project more credible and well-perceived by the community.

 ## Analytics